hyperledger/indy-hipe/text/feature-discovery/README.md

 [![error catalog for feature-discovery protocol](catalog.png)](catalog.json)

-Note that `unsupported-protocol-or-version` is NOT sent when a query produces empty results.
-However, it is declared here because we expect agents to occasionally attempt a protocol that a remote party doesn't support.
-When that happens, this is the error code to use.

 When referencing this catalog, please be sure you have the correct version.
 The official, immutable URL to this version of the catalog file
 is: